harsh183/125-weekly-projects/README.md

 ## Forum

-We will use the [CS 125 Forum](https://cs125-forum.cs.illinois.edu/) with some categories created for just this.
+We will use the [forum.125summer.tech](https://forum.125summer.tech/) with some categories created for just this.

 ### Credits